Jerusalem College of Technology Exhibit

 “My family is now more understanding of what I am going through.
 I’ve learned to ask them for help, and they’ve realized how it can be done.”

-Noam volunteers for Deconstructing Stigma because she believes that it is important to send a message to the Israeli community that even if someone seems “ok” that they may still be living with a mental health condition and may need help.
+Noam volunteers for Deconstructing Stigma because she believes that it is important to send a message to the Israeli community that even if someone seems “OK,” they may still be living with a mental health condition and may need help.

 Deconstructing Stigma participant Noam